Bwc9876/QuickWheel/README.md

 ## Basics
 The Add item allows you to add items or folders to your wheel
 ### Items
-An item requires a name and the name of the image file (stored in the Images folder) An item also takes a command, <b>the arguments of command are seperated by "\~" to allow for paths with spaces</b>
+An item requires a name and an image file (a ~100x100 png), if no image is provided, it will use the default from the settings
+An item also takes a command, <b>the arguments of command are seperated by "\~" to allow for paths with spaces</b>
 + <b>launch~{Absolute/Path/To/Exe}</b>: This will launch an exe file without any arguments
 + <b>open~{Absolute/path/to/file}</b>: Opens an image, text document, video, etc. in the default editor